Rafael Yglesias: Career

 Yglesias turned to television writing in the mid-2000s when, with screenwriter Tom Schulman, he adapted The Anatomy of Hope, a nonfiction book by Jerome Groopman about the psychological experience of illness, for HBO.
 The pilot was directed by J. J. Abrams but the network declined to move forward with a full series order.

+In 2009 and in 2015, two of his most personal novels were published, A Happy Marriage, and The Wisdom of Perversity.

 From 2014 to 2016, Yglesias worked on Aquarius, created by John McNamara and starring David Duchovny, ultimately writing five episodes of the two-season series.